meezlung/CRScraper/README.md

 <br />

-## Use the App through Docker
+## Use the App through [Docker](https://docs.docker.com/desktop/)
+ 1. Download Docker (if you don't have one yet).
- 1. Clone the repository
+ 2. Clone the repository
     ```
     git clone https://github.com/meezlung/CRScraper.git
     cd CRScraper/
     ```

- 2. Build Docker
+ 3. Build Docker (make sure Docker is running at the background)
     ```
     docker-compose up --build
     ```